bartbutenaers/Node-RED-Tailscale-Tutorial/docs/extend_reverse_proxy.md

 https://<your-virtual-hostname>.<your-tailnet-name>.ts.net:8443 (Funnel on)
 |-- /google_home proxy http://localhost:3001
 ```
-Which can be summarize like this:
+Which can be summarized like this:
 ![image](https://github.com/user-attachments/assets/872779fb-350a-4709-9361-76329c92ab8c)